 Specifications #

-No, Sing does not create a T/F branch.
+- Creates a True or False Branch?: No, Sing does not create a True/False branch

 Example of Use #